I’ve decided to set up a Discord Community for an extension of the website for real-time communications and Q&A. Join here.

 There were several considerations made as far as hosting the node and bridge.
 I considered using my existing raspberry pi but there were some technical challenges with the OS and how you got the bridge software to install and extract.
 I think it can be done but I didn’t invest further time into it when it gave me trouble.
 I considered formatting an old windows computer with Ubuntu but after some thought about this being for the club maybe hosting this at home was not the best idea.
 Even though the title says host in the cloud you can totally do this on an Ubuntu computer at your home to (and if you are ok opening some ports), I’m explaining where mine ended up in this post.
 So, I chose AWS (Amazon) to host them both.
 There are also other great host I almost went with if I had heard about them earlier in the process, Vultr and DigitalOcean.
 I don’t know the AWS cost yet.
 I do know that I have 1yr free of AWS EC2 and that based on the data stats I may be able to stay in the free tier after that depending on usage.
 I suspect our usage will be small except during severe weather season so, we have time to watch it.
 I’ll update down the road when this gets nailed down.

 I don’t plan to cover setting up AWS as it’s pretty straight forward after setting up an account.
 However, I had to do this a few times because the image I chose (trying to get 32bit) cause me more install issues with the Ham stuff.
-I finally, found out I needed this and 64bit was fine:
+I finally, found out I needed this and 64bit was fine.
+Also, in later installs after this publication, I have not been able to get ASL working on Ubuntu 18.04 there were some library getting it installed, then after I resloved them ASL didn’t run.
+I think the ASL team will need to look into later version of debian first (just shooting in the dark).
+But the following works flawlessly:

 Once you get the instance running they give you all the ways to connect to it which I also don’t plan to cover since they have their own guides as part of the setup.
 You can use your SSH tool of preference.
 I use Putty and Bitvise (client is free server is not but you shouldn’t need server).
 For AWS you download a user key (you do not use a username password) that you need to load into your ssh client.
 For Putty, AWS gives you instructions on converting the key to a putty file.
 With Bitvise, you just import the .pem file.
 Once you are in with SSH you can start installing the ALS Software.

-Update: This might be a better guide as it’s more automated than my way is manual: https://www.youtube.com/watch?v=zGqdTvyObIU The video is for a Vultr install but may apply to AWS as well if you can install via ISO.
+Update: This might be a better guide as it’s more automated than my way as it is the manual process: https://www.youtube.com/watch?v=zGqdTvyObIU The video is for a Vultr install but may apply to AWS as well if you can install via ISO.

 The AWS server user logon is Ubuntu (covered in their docs) but so I didn’t have to use sudo all the time I set this after i got in. sudo -s and that switched me to root user.